isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-07-09-post-vaccinating-a-nation.md

 The Straits Times, 19 Nov 1956, p.
 7; BCG vaccine for new-born babies.
 (1956, December 1).
 The Straits Times, p.
 6. Retrieved from NewspaperSG.
 Chew & Hu, Dec 1974, p.
 241.
 Just one anti-TB jab from now.
 (2001, June 28).
 The Straits Times, p.
 21; One TB jab at birth.
 (2001, June 28).
 The New Paper, p.
 6. Retrieved from NewspaperSG.

-Ministry of Health Singapore.
-(2021, March 24).
-Update on tuberculosis situation in Singapore.
+[^24]: Ministry of Health Singapore.
+(2021, March 24). *Update on tuberculosis situation in Singapore*.
 Retrieved from Ministry of Health website.

 [^25]: Centers for Diseases Control and Prevention. (n.d.). *What is polio?* Retrieved from Centers for Diseases Control and Prevention website; Ministry of Health. (n.d.).* What all parents need to know about polio*.
 Retrieved from Healthhub website.